 The NMCWD has established goals, policies, and actions in this Plan to guide day-to-day operations of the District and long-range planning efforts (see Section 5.0).
-The goals aid in defininghelp fulfill the purposes of the District.
-To achieve these ends, the The District has identified policies and actions that guide present and future management decisions.
+The goals help fulfill the purposes of the District.
+The District policies and actions guide present and future management decisions.
 The goals, policies, and actions of this Plan are organized in the following ten major topic areas:

-Section 5.1 Stormwater Management
+- Section 5.1 Stormwater Management

-Section 5.2 Surface Water Management
+- Section 5.2 Surface Water Management

-Section 5.3 Open Spaces and Recreational Uses
+- Section 5.3 Open Spaces and Recreational Uses

-Section 5.4 Wetland Management
+- Section 5.4 Wetland Management

-Section 5.5 Groundwater Management
+- Section 5.5 Groundwater Management

-Section 5.6 Land Use Management
+- Section 5.6 Land Use Management

-Section 5.7 Flood Management
+- Section 5.7 Flood Management

-Section 5.8 Climate Change Adaptation
+- Section 5.8 Climate Change Adaptation

-Section 5.9 Education and Outreach
+- Section 5.9 Education and Outreach

+- Section 5.10 Organizational Management